MIDL-Conference/midl-website-2026/pages/registration.md

 ## Student Registration
 *Student registration fees are available.
 Student status will be verified with the following documents:
-- a copy of your transcript (student record) indicatng that you are a full-time student OR a letter from your supervisor/advisor indicatng that you are a full-time student.
-(We will send an email to you to request this letter after the registeration).
+- A copy of your transcript (student record) indicatng that you are a full-time student OR a letter from your supervisor/advisor indicatng that you are a full-time student.
+- We will send an email to you to request this letter after the registeration.

 ## Refund Policy (Cancelation policy)
 - If you are unable to attend,refund requests submitted by 11 May 2026 are eligible for a full refund.